NFL team owners approve private equity investment plan: league statement

 The NFL has approved three private equity firms, Arctos Partners, Ares Management and Sixth Street as well as a consortium consisting of Blackstone, Carlyle, CVC, Dynasty Equity and Ludis, as the companies allowed to invest in the NFL.

+"This is 10 percent of a team.
+All it is is a silent position that would give access to capital for the teams that wish to offer 10 percent of their teams."

-The decision brings the NFL into line with other US professional sports leagues, as well as some of the world's most iconic soccer teams.
+The decision brings the NFL into line with other US professional sports leagues, as well as some of the world's biggest soccer teams.

 Major League Baseball, the National Basketball Association and the National Hockey League allow up to 30 percent of teams to be owned by investment firms.

-Sixth Street has already invested in Spanish giants Real Madrid's new stadium and also owns a stake in the NBA's Golden State Warriors.
+Sixth Street has already invested in Spanish giants Real Madrid's new stadium and also owns a stake in the NBA's San Antonio Spurs.

 Another of the approved NFL investors, Dynasty Equity, owns a stake in English football giants Liverpool.